 - Door bounces open after closing: The hinge arm catch is worn.
 In fact, the door overshoots the catch point and springs back.
 Replace the hinge.

-When to DIY vs. Call Us
+When to DIY vs. Therefore, call Us

 Frequently Asked Questions